-For generations, we've been making many of the world's most loved and iconic brands - across chocolate, confectionery, pet food and food for people, as well as providing vet health services.
+For generations, we've been making many of the world's most loved and iconic brands - across confectionery, pet food and food for people.
+More recently, we have grown our veterinary health services.

 We want that to continue for generations to come.
 We know that as a global business, we have the responsibility to advance respect for human rights across our business and the supply chains we depend on.
-We have USD \$40 billion in annual sales from our business categories of Mars Petcare, Mars Wrigley, Mars Food, and Mars Edge.
-Across our diverse and expanding portfolio of confectionery, food, and petcare products and services, we produce some of the world's best-loved brands including DOVE®, EXTRA®, M&M's®, MILKY WAY®, SNICKERS®, TWIX®, ORBIT®, PEDIGREE®, ROYAL CANIN®, SKITTLES®, BEN'S ORIGINAL[TM], WHISKAS®, COCOAVIA®, 5[TM]; and take care of half of the world's pets through our pet health services AniCura, Banfield Pet Hospitals[TM], BluePearl®, Linnaeus, Pet Partners[TM], and VCA[TM].
+We have more than USD \$40 billion in annual sales from our business segments of Mars Petcare, Mars Wrigley, Mars Food, and Mars Edge.
+Across our diverse and expanding portfolio of confectionery, food, and petcare products and services, we produce some of the world's best-loved brands including DOVE®, EXTRA®, M&M's®, MILKY WAY®, SNICKERS®, TWIX®, ORBIT®, PEDIGREE®, ROYAL CANIN®, SKITTLES®, BEN'S ORIGINALTM, WHISKAS®, COCOAVIA®, 5TM; and take care of half of the world's pets through our pet health services AniCura, Banfield Pet HospitalsTM, BluePearl®, Linnaeus, Pet PartnersTM, and VCATM.

-Globally, more than 133,000 Associates are working across our more than 450 sites including manufacturing facilities, offices and other workplaces in 80 countries.
+Globally, more than 140,000 Associates are working across our more than 381 sites including manufacturing facilities, offices and other workplaces, and more than 2,500 veterinary locations in 80 countries.
 Read more about our global business structures here.

-In the United Kingdom: We employ more than 4,000 Associates across 7 factories and 11 office sites through Mars Petcare, Mars Wrigley and Mars Food.
-Additionally, we employ about 4,300 Associates across Linnaeus Group, one of the more recent companies to join Mars Veterinary Health (a division of Mars Petcare) with its 14 referral, 39 primary care and three mixed practices.
+In the United Kingdom: We employ more than 3,700 Associates across 10 offices, two factories, and four hybrids (factory and office) through Mars Petcare, Mars Wrigley and Mars Food.
+Additionally, we employ more than 5,000 Associates across Linnaeus Group, one of the more recent companies to join Mars Veterinary Health (a division of Mars Petcare) with its 47 primary care and 17 referral veterinary practice brands, as well as its head office.

-In Australia, background on our reporting entities, operations and supply chain is as follows: We employ nearly 2,000 Associates across six factories and two office sites, spanning Mars Petcare, Mars Wrigley and Mars Food divisions.
+In Australia: We employ nearly 1,800 Associates across six factories and two office sites, spanning Mars Petcare, Mars Wrigley, Mars Food and Royal Canin divisions.
 We source a range of raw materials for products produced in these divisions, including cocoa, palm oil, sugarcane and fish.
 The reporting entities in scope for purposes of this disclosure include Mars Wrigley Australia Holdings Pty Ltd. and Royal Canin Australia Pty Ltd.

-Scope of this Disclosure
+Scope of Disclosure

 Our approach to understanding and addressing human rights risks, as outlined throughout this disclosure, is based on our global policies and frameworks for owned operations, Tier-1 supplier sites and extended supply chains of our business segments and divisions.
+Aligned with international standards, we work to understand and address human rights risks relevant to a range of people - including our Associates, people in Tier 1 supplier facilities, smallholder farmers, fishers, and farm workers in extended supply chains.